cturner3rd/QualitativeActReco/README.md

 ###Markdown file
 QualActReco.Rmd is the markdown file for the report

-###PDF file
+###PDF file and html file
-Printed version of the markdown file.
-MUCH EASIER TO READ!!
+Printed versions of the markdown file.
+PDF IS MUCH EASIER TO READ!!